d-morrison/IntroStatActivities/_book/05-A08-EDA-two-quantitative-PartB.md

 #> duration    -0.6054657  0.4505494 -1.343839 1.824165e-01
 ```

-10. Use the provided `R` output to write the linear regression model including both variables.  *Hint*: The estimated line of regression is of the form:
+11. Use the provided `R` output to write the linear regression model including both variables.  *Hint*: The estimated line of regression is of the form:

 $$\widehat{\text{revenue}} = b_0 + b_1\times budget + b_2\times duration.$$

 \vspace{1in}

-11. Using the fitted regression model above, predict the revenue for a movie in 2016 with a budget of 180 $MM and duration of 100 minutes.
+12. Using the fitted regression model above, predict the revenue for a movie in 2016 with a budget of 180 $MM and duration of 100 minutes.

 ### Take-home messages

-1. Two quantitative variables are graphically displayed in a scatterplot.
-The explanatory variable is on the $x$-axis and the response variable is on the $y$-axis.
-When describing the relationship between two quantitative variables we look at the form (linear or non-linear), direction (positive or negative), strength, and for the presence of outliers.

-2. There are three summary statistics used to summarize the relationship between two quantitative variables: correlation ($r$), slope of the regression line ($b_1$), and the coefficient of determination ($r^2$).

-3. We can use the line of regression to predict values of the response variable for values of the explanatory variable.
-Do not use values of the explanatory variable that are outside of the range of values in the data set to predict values of the response variable (reflect on why this is true.).
-This is called **extrapolation**.
+1. The sign of correlation and the sign of the slope will always be the same.
+The closer the value of correlation is to $-1$ or $+1$, the stronger the relationship between the explanatory and the response variable.

+2. The coefficient of determination multiplied by 100 ($r^2 \times 100$) measures the percent of variation in the response variable that is explained by the relationship with the explanatory variable.
+The closer the value of the coefficient of determination is to 100%, the stronger the relationship.

 ### Additional notes